NCR (NYSE:NCR) Given New $55.00 Price Target at Wells Fargo & Company

-NCR (NYSE:NCR) had its price objective hoisted by analysts at Wells Fargo & Company from $50.00 to $55.00 in a research report issued to clients and investors on Tuesday, The Fly reports.
-The brokerage presently has an “overweight” rating on the information technology services provider’s stock.
-Wells Fargo & Company‘s target price indicates a potential upside of 35.27% from the stock’s current price.
+NCR (NYSE:NCR) had its price target upped by Wells Fargo & Company from $50.00 to $55.00 in a research report report published on Tuesday, The Fly reports.
+Wells Fargo & Company currently has an overweight rating on the information technology services provider’s stock.

-A number of other equities analysts have also weighed in on the company.
-Morgan Stanley boosted their price objective on NCR from $47.00 to $51.00 and gave the stock an “overweight” rating in a research note on Wednesday, April 14th.
-Stephens boosted their price objective on NCR from $39.00 to $49.00 in a research note on Monday, January 11th.
-Finally, Oppenheimer boosted their price objective on NCR from $40.00 to $45.00 and gave the stock an “outperform” rating in a research note on Wednesday, February 10th.
-One analyst has rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
-NCR presently has a consensus rating of “Buy” and a consensus price target of $40.11.
+NCR has been the topic of several other research reports.
+Oppenheimer boosted their price target on shares of NCR from $40.00 to $45.00 and gave the stock an outperform rating in a research report on Wednesday, February 10th.
+Morgan Stanley upped their price objective on shares of NCR from $47.00 to $51.00 and gave the company an overweight rating in a report on Wednesday, April 14th.
+Finally, Stephens upped their price objective on NCR from $39.00 to $49.00 in a research report on Monday, January 11th.
+One investment analyst has rated the stock with a hold rating and eight have issued a buy rating to the company.
+The company has a consensus rating of Buy and a consensus price target of $40.11.

-In related news, EVP Adrian Button sold 3,745 shares of the business’s stock in a transaction on Wednesday, February 24th.
-The stock was sold at an average price of $35.32, for a total value of $132,273.40.
-Following the sale, the executive vice president now owns 7,541 shares in the company, valued at approximately $266,348.12.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-1.90% of the stock is currently owned by insiders.
+In related news, EVP Adrian Button sold 3,745 shares of the firm’s stock in a transaction dated Wednesday, February 24th.
+The stock was sold at an average price of $35.32, for a total transaction of $132,273.40.
+Following the completion of the sale, the executive vice president now directly owns 7,541 shares of the company’s stock, valued at approximately $266,348.12.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+1.90% of the stock is owned by company insiders.

-A number of hedge funds and other institutional investors have recently modified their holdings of NCR.
-Vantage Consulting Group Inc purchased a new stake in NCR during the 4th quarter worth about $28,000.
-Carroll Financial Associates Inc. increased its holdings in NCR by 44.9% during the 1st quarter.
-Carroll Financial Associates Inc. now owns 855 shares of the information technology services provider’s stock worth $32,000 after purchasing an additional 265 shares during the period.
-Global Retirement Partners LLC increased its holdings in NCR by 69.0% during the 1st quarter.
-Global Retirement Partners LLC now owns 928 shares of the information technology services provider’s stock worth $35,000 after purchasing an additional 379 shares during the period.
-Simon Quick Advisors LLC acquired a new position in shares of NCR during the 4th quarter worth about $38,000.
-Finally, Freedman Financial Associates Inc. acquired a new position in shares of NCR during the 4th quarter worth about $50,000.
-Institutional investors own 88.30% of the company’s stock.
+Large investors have recently modified their holdings of the stock.
+Vantage Consulting Group Inc acquired a new stake in shares of NCR during the 4th quarter worth about $28,000.
+Carroll Financial Associates Inc. boosted its holdings in NCR by 44.9% during the 1st quarter.
+Carroll Financial Associates Inc. now owns 855 shares of the information technology services provider’s stock valued at $32,000 after acquiring an additional 265 shares during the period.
+Global Retirement Partners LLC boosted its holdings in NCR by 69.0% during the 1st quarter.
+Global Retirement Partners LLC now owns 928 shares of the information technology services provider’s stock valued at $35,000 after acquiring an additional 379 shares during the period.
+Simon Quick Advisors LLC purchased a new position in NCR during the 4th quarter valued at about $38,000.
+Finally, Freedman Financial Associates Inc. purchased a new position in NCR during the 4th quarter valued at about $50,000.
+88.30% of the stock is owned by hedge funds and other institutional investors.

 About NCR